2024 California Proposition 32

 Proposition 32 was a California ballot proposition that was voted on as part of the 2024 California elections on November 5.
-It was ultimately rejected, with 50.7% of voters voting 'no', but the results remained too close to call for several weeks after election day; the Associated Press called the race on November 20 and CNN had called the race by December 12.
-If it had passed, the proposition would have enacted the Living Wage Act of 2022 which would have increased the state's minimum wage to $18 per hour by 2025 and adjusted it every year to reduce the impact of inflation.
+The proposition was rejected, with 50.7% of voters voting 'no', but the results remained too close to call for several weeks after election day; the Associated Press called the race on November 20 and CNN had called the race by December 12.
+If passed, the proposition would have enacted the Living Wage Act of 2022 which would have increased the state's minimum wage to $18 per hour by 2025 and adjusted it every year to reduce the impact of inflation.

 Background

 US states can set their own minimum wages if they choose to do so, with the federal minimum wage being used if a minimum wage is not set or if it is set below the federal level.
 In California, the state minimum wage as of January 1, 2024 was $16 per hour.
 (Note: Some types of worker have a higher minimum wage in California.
 From April 1, 2024, fast food workers had a minimum wage of $20 per hour and from October 16, 2024, certain healthcare workers had a minimum wage of between $18 and $23.)
 As of July 2024, California had the highest minimum wage of any state and was the highest in the country except for some part of New York (which also have a $16/hour minimum wage) and the District of Columbia (which has a minimum wage of $17.50/hour).
 Despite this, California's minimum wage "lags far behind the state's prices"; as of October 2024, the statewide living wage is $27.32 per hour.

 The federal minimum wage has remained $7.25/hour since 2009, leading to a movement for a $15 minimum wage during the 2010s.
 Due to high inflation in the early 2020s and stalemate at the federal level, more focus has been placed on increasing state minimum wages.